 Vivid is a TTP provider and charges services in accordance with TTP pricing found in the NDIS Price Guide.

-Watch this video from the NDIS for an introduction to the Scheme:
+Watch the below video from the NDIS for an introduction to the Scheme.

 The National Disability Insurance Scheme (NDIS) is a new way of providing support for eligible people with permanent and significant disability, their families and carers.
 The NDIS is a national Scheme that was initiated by the Australian Government to Australians with a disability including people with intellectual, physical, sensory and psycho-social disabilities.
 Approximately 460,000 people accessing the Scheme which has a $22billion investment annually ( a significant increase disability funding under the previous model).

 The National Disability Insurance Agency (NDIA) is an independent statutory agency.
 Its role is to implement the NDIS.

 To access the NDIS, you must: